 No two businesses are the same.
 Your business faces a unique set of risks that require a unique combination of insurance policies.
-With Insurance Canopy, you can create a customized, comprehensive insurance plan perfect for your business needs.
+With Insurance Canopy, you can create a customized, comprehensive host liquor liability insurance plan that’s perfect for your business needs.

-Just one liquor liability claim could cost your business hundreds of thousands of dollars and damage your reputation.
-Insurance Canopy’s liquor liability insurance is designed to protect your business from the financial impact of liquor liability claims.
+Just one host liquor liability claim could cost your business hundreds of thousands of dollars and damage your reputation.
+Insurance Canopy’s host liquor insurance is designed to protect your business from the financial impact of liquor liability claims.

 Basic Coverage Limits Shown Below